Scroll to top

 Important Warnings

-• Communications in Myanmar should be treated as monitored by the SAC.
-Do not use communications channels that could be intercepted for any operationally sensitive discussion.
-Use encrypted communications and assume all standard channels are compromised.
+• Assume all communications in Myanmar are monitored by the SAC.
+Do not use standard communications channels for any operationally sensitive discussion.
+Use encrypted communications and treat all standard channels as compromised.

 FAQ